Commercial / Business Debt Settlement

 Like Chapter 11, corporations, LLCs, partnerships, and sole proprietorships may file for Chapter 7 bankruptcy.
 However, check with your California bankruptcy lawyer before pursuing this option – some Chapter 7 bankruptcies end with lawsuits from creditors.
 Chapter 7 is a liquidation process.
 All your business’ assets will be sold for cash, and that cash will go first to legal fees, then to your creditors.
 With the help of an expert Chapter 7 bankruptcy attorney, you can determine if your business has a chance to recover after a Chapter 11 or Chapter 13 bankruptcy, or if you should completely liquidate your assets and start over.

 If you live in Southern California, you can find an experienced California bankruptcy lawyer at the Wilshire Law Group.
 Serving the small businesses of Bakersfield, Fresno, San Jose, San Diego Riverside, Orange County, and Los Angeles, and in short, all California, the DeptFreeLawFirm has handled many business debt settlements and can definitely help your small business navigate the complex litigation involved with bankruptcy.
 You might be surprised to find out that, with the help of a California bankruptcy attorney, you may be able to keep your doors open and still operate your business.
-Bankruptcy isn’t always the end of the road for a business; a California bankruptcy lawyer can give your business a chance at a new beginning.
+Bankruptcy isn’t always the end of the road for a business; a California bankruptcy attorney marketing can give your business a chance at a new beginning.